Punchestown Grand National Trial Preview, Tips, Runners & Trends

 Punchestown Grand National Trial Trend Analysis

-✅ The trend factor that produced 10+ winners and shows the best LSP, an LSP of +10.50 is when runners had 1 career place in the class.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +10.50, is when runners had 1 career place in the class.

-❌ The worst performing factor that has failed to produce a single winner is when runners finished in PU last time out, when backing these the trend shows a record of 0-46.
+❌ The worst performing factor that has failed to produce a single winner is when runners Pulled Up last time out, when backing these, the trend shows a record of 0-46.

-The course which has produced the most winners of the Punchestown Grand National Trial is Gowran Park, there has been a total number of 5 winners of this race who ran at Gowran Park last time out.
-The next best course which has produced the second most winners is Fairyhouse, there has been a total number of 4 winners of this race who ran at Fairyhouse last time out.
+The course which has produced the most winners of the Punchestown Grand National Trial is Gowran Park; there have been a total of 5 winners of this race who ran at Gowran Park last time out.
+The next best course, which has produced the second most winners, is Fairyhouse; there have been a total of 4 winners of this race who ran at Fairyhouse last time out.

-The race is open to both sexes with the Male runners having produced a total of 17 winners from a total of 275 runners whilst the Female runners have produced 3 winners from a total of 34 runners.
+The race is open to both sexes, with male runners having produced a total of 17 winners from a total of 275 runners, while female runners have produced 3 winners from a total of 34 runners.

 These are the stallions whose offspring have not produced a winner of the Punchestown Grand National Trial despite multiple attempts: